 For a tool to become a beloved tool, it needs to do its job really well, be comfortable in the hands, and be very durable.
 Tito says "It has to make you want to hold it."
 Save yourself some wasted money, and read through the article.

-I do all my vegetable gardening work with the following seven gardening tools, and most of it with the first two.
-None of them are cheap, but no kidding - if you invest in these up front - you'll never have to buy another gardening tool as long as you live (unless you want to of course).
+I do virtually all my vegetable gardening work with the following seven gardening tools - and most of it with the first two.
+None of them are cheap, but I've worn out and busted enough cheap tools for both of us, and if you're serious about vegetable gardening, buying quality will not only pay for itself over and over, but you'll enjoy your gardening more.
+You won't have to buy another gardening tool as long as you live (unless you want to, of course!).

 A forged-steel garden fork or spade is made by hammering red-hot steel into the desired shape.
 The process lines up the steel grains in a way that makes the steel WAY stronger than cold-stamped steel, both in terms of resistance to bending, and the strength of its attachment to the handle.
 The fork head and socket are one integral piece.
-I've been using mine for about 30 years (how time flies...).
-For a fascinating video of how these spades and forks have been made since 1780, visit the Clarington Forge website link on the right (the video is on their homepage).
+I've been using mine for about 35 years as of 2020 (how time flies...).
+These spades and forks have been coming out of the same forge in Lancashire since 1780.

 The digging fork is necessary for proper soil preparation.
 Most folks don't realize that rototillers are actually really bad for the soil.
 Rototilling creates a hardpan just below the depth of the tiller, which makes plant roots turn sideways when they hit the hardpan rather than being able to grow straight down into the soil.